 Life Theory is an original language study loosely modeled after music theory, in which I syncretize the world's major religions into a common synonymy of everyday words, in an attempt to map out their underlying psychology.
 Imagined as an interfaith dialogue, it is a cosmic chorus of voices from multiple disciplines: anthropology, brain science, ecology, mysticism, mythology, philosophy, and spirituality.
 I liken it to a 21st-century Tao Te Ching...

 Context is for Kings: Is the Amplified Bible Guilty of Illegitimate Totality Transfer?
 (2020) by Michael-James B. Weaver.
 This paper investigates the art of interpreting the canonical text of Scripture and whether language amplification is an unwarranted, linguistic fallacy.
 It is supplementary to the chapter in The Music of Life presenting the Amplified Bible which is, after all, the very introduction to How 'Life Theory' Works.
 Thus, if there is a problem with the Amplified Bible, then there would be ramifications for Life Theory!
 Topics include Biblical exegesis, hermeneutics, and apologetics.
-New appendices in 2021: a five-page analysis of Ephesians 4:32, a 19-page discussion of synonyms vs. homonyms, a six-page look at Ecclesiastes 3:11, and a nine-page report on Exodus 4:24.
+New appendices in 2021: a five-page analysis of Ephesians 4:32, a 19-page discussion of synonyms vs. homonyms, a six-page look at Ecclesiastes 3:11, a seven-page report on Exodus 4:24, and a 3-page look at John 3:16.
 (108 pages.
-Revised March 1st, 2021.)
+Revised April 13th, 2021.)

 The following essays on Tibetan Buddhism are presented here for posterity, especially those doing academic research—my thesis on Buddhist monasticism has been cited in Sobisch (2020), Emory-Moore (2019), and Chabot (2019).
 I quite enjoyed the detective work while I was researching these, and I learned a lot!
 I remain peripherally interested in the following subjects and do update these periodically with newly-added material that I happen to come across.